Janusz Stawarz: International football

 Stawarz played in many of the Polish international youth teams.
-He played for Poland as they won the bronze medal in the 1978 UEFA European U18 Championship's.
-In 1979 he played in the FIFA World Youth Championship's in Japan for the Poland U20's, playing against the likes of Diego Maradona in the group stages.
+He played for Poland as they won the bronze medal in the 1978 UEFA European U18 Championships.
+In 1979 he played in the FIFA World Youth Championships in Japan for the Poland U20's, playing against the likes of Diego Maradona in the group stages.
 Poland would go on to finish 4th in the championships, losing in the 3rd place play-off to Uruguay.

 In 1981 the Poland senior went on a tour to Japan, playing a total of four matches in the process.
 Stawarz was included in the squad for the tour and made his Poland debut on 27 January 1981, playing the full 90 minutes as Poland beat Japan 4–2.
 4 days later he came on as a sub in his second, and what would be final cap for Poland, as they beat Japan 4–1.